chrisignat/Platform-Engineer/README.md

 ---

-## 📦 Internal Developer Platform (Backstage & Port)
+## 📦 Internal Developer Platform (Argo Workflows & Port)
-* **Backstage.io:** Centralized portal for infrastructure and service management.
+* **Argo Workflows:** The central orchestration engine for managing service and infrastructure lifecycles through Kubernetes-native workflows.
-* **Port Integration:** Advanced software catalog and scorecard system.
+* **Port Integration:** Advanced software catalog and scorecard system where Argo Workflows act as the execution layer to populate and update Port entities.
-* **Self-Service Actions:** Features a `Fix Port Scorecard` workflow, allowing developers to automate documentation updates directly from the Port UI.
+* **Self-Service Actions:** Features a `Fix Port Scorecard` workflow template.
+This allows developers to trigger automated documentation updates and compliance fixes directly from the Port UI, executed as scalable Argo jobs.

 ## 🔄 GitOps & Continuous Delivery (ArgoCD)
 * **App-of-Apps Pattern:** A **Root-App** (found in `/bootstrap`) recursively manages all platform components within the `/infrastructure` directory.